UnMugViolet/Aidella/README.md

   Add, edit, and manage dog breeds with descriptions, images, and display order.

 - **Blog Posts:**
-  Create articles, categorize them, and associate them with dog breeds.
+  Create articles, categorize them, and associate them with dog breeds and categories.
 Each post supports SEO fields, images, and author attribution.

 - **Relational Database:**
   The database schema is fully relational, with tables for users, blog posts, categories, dog breeds, and images.